rabbitmq/workloads/resiliency/resilient-spring-cloud-stream/README.md

 <a name="1e"></a><a name="1ep"></a>
 ### Verify resiliency - 1.e Kill producer connection

-Sometimes a single connection is dropped and not necessarily due to a node crash or being shutdown.
+Sometimes a single connection is dropped and not necessarily due to a node crash.
-This can have a affect some parts of an application, while others may continue to work.
+This can impact some parts of an application while others may continue to work.
+Such is the case when we have consumer and producers running within the same application.

-How is that?
-Our application may be configured to use more than one connection (**TODO** give some configuration examples if possible) and in that case one connection can go down.
-Or application has both roles, it receives messages and it sends them too.
-In that case, SCS separates producers from consumer connections.
-A producer connection can go down while the consumer connection stays up.

 Producer applications should be able to deal with this failure especially if they occur while sending a message.